Whether you are feeding the family or a large party crowd, these Poppy Seed Ham and Cheese Sliders are the perfect recipe – everyone loves them!

 These are the most delicious sliders you’ll ever make!
 They certainly save us so much time & are so convenient.

-Hot Ham and Cheese Sliders
+Air Fryer Ham and Cheese Sliders

 If you love this Poppy Seed Ham and Cheese Sliders recipe, you’re going to love these other gameday recipes too.
 Please click each link below to find the easy, printable recipe!

-recipe for Ham and Cheese Sliders
+recipe for Hot Ham and Cheese Sliders

 If you love this recipe for Poppy Seed Ham and Cheese Sliders as much as I do, please write a five star review, and be sure to help me share on facebook and pinterest!